10 Easy Spring Recipes For Lasting Energy And Health

 Exercise

 Exercise is fantastic for managing blood sugar!
-Whether you’re walking, strength training, swimming, dancing, etc., your muscles are using glucose for energy.
-In turn, this lowers your blood sugar levels.
-Aim for 20-45 minutes of moderate movement, daily.
+Whether you’re walking, strength training, swimming, dancing, etc., your muscles use glucose for energy, which lowers your blood sugar levels.
+Aim for 20-45 minutes of moderate movement daily.
 A post-meal walk also does wonders for blood sugar.

 Stress

 Unfortunately, stress hormones—like cortisol—can cause blood sugar levels to rise.
-Reason being, the body prepares to use glucose for energy in response to a perceived threat.
+The body prepares to use glucose for energy in response to a perceived threat.
 Regulating blood sugar levels is just another reason to meditate!

 Health Conditions